 "(b) The fire marshal shall obtain a criminal history record check of any person over the age of 18 who applies for a paid or volunteer position with the fire department.
 The criminal history record check shall be conducted and evaluated as provided in G.S.
 143B-943.
-G.S.
-143B-943, or, if an applicant has been a resident of North Carolina for over five years and reports no charges or convictions on the application, the record check requirement of this subsection may be conducted through the county clerk of court or a third-party vendor."
+Or, if an applicant has been a resident of North Carolina for over five years and reports no charges or convictions on the application, the record check requirement of this subsection may be conducted through the county clerk of court or a third-party vendor."